Kayōkyoku: 1970s–1980s: Idol kayō era

 In the 1970s, Hiromi Go (who belonged to Johnny & Associates at that time), Hideki Saijo and Goro Noguchi were called "New Gosanke".
 Saori Minami, Mari Amachi and Rumiko Koyanagi were called "Shin Sannin Musume" (lit.
 "New Three Girls").
 Akiko Wada, who came from "Jazz Cafe", also became popular.
 Momoe Yamaguchi, Junko Sakurada and Masako Mori were called "Hana no Chūsan Torio" (lit.
 "Flower Junior High School Three Grade Trio").
 Yū Aku became one of the most famous lyricists of kayōkyoku.
 He wrote Finger 5's 1973 song "Kojin Jugyō" and female duo Pink Lady's 1976 debut song "Pepper Keibu".

-In the 1980s, many female idols such as Seiko Matsuda, Okada Yukiko and Akina Nakamori became popular.
+In the 1980s, many female idols such as Seiko Matsuda, Yukiko Okada and Akina Nakamori became popular.
 Johnny's male solo singer Masahiko Kondō also became popular and his song "Orokamono" won the 29th Japan Record Awards Grand Prix Award in 1987.
 The music genre kayōkyoku is regarded as a base of another genre "J-pop".
 In the 1980s, a part of Japanese idol was independent from kayōkyoku and associated with Japanese rock musicians.
 Late 80s' popular band Onyanko Club was a band of borderline era between "kayōkyoku" and "J-pop".
 Although Japanese kayōkyoku-style music after Hikaru Genji and Dreams Come True was called "J-pop", several people claimed that "J-pop" was a subgenre of kayōkyoku music.

 In the 1980s, remained kayōkyoku music except Japanese idol's music became regarded as enka.
 After Hibari Misora died in 1989, the genre called kayōkyoku mostly vanished and several kayōkyoku singers became regarded as enka singers, even if their sound did not change.
 However, Shinichi Mori and Kiyoshi Maekawa considered themselves to be not enka singers but kayōkyoku singers.
 Maekawa claimed that an example of true enka singers was Saburō Kitajima, who could use a lot of kobushi (a kind of vocalism) for singing.
 As the result, the music of the genre caused some confusion.
 For example, Kiyoshi Maekawa's song "Himawari", produced by pop singer Masaharu Fukuyama, was regarded as enka for no special reason.
 When Junko Akimoto became popular in 2008, however, she was said to be a modern example of kayōkyoku singers.

+Later popularity

+As of the 2020s, it has been said there is a "Shōwa Kayo Boom" (Japanese: 昭和歌謡ブーム) and that Shōwa era kayōkyoku songs have become popular among young people.